valinsky/hugo_blog/content/posts/smartphone-evolution-miss-more-phonecalls.md

 url: /posts/how-smartphones-make-me-loose-phone-calls/
 ---

 At some point during the day today I saw I had three missed calls.
-One was from my mom, and two from my friends.
+One from my mom, and two from my friends.
 I got back to them, put the phone down and continued with my daily activities.

 Right then and there I had a thought, that todays phones make me miss more calls than a few years ago.